wing5wong/artisan-whs-static/source/_curriculum/curriculum-structure.md

 ## University Entrance Approval Courses

-Whanganui High School **Level 3** courses are UE approved unless the words ' Not UE approved' appear on the course description.
+Most Whanganui High School **Level 3** courses are UE approved.
+The words ' Not UE approved' appear on the course description if this is not the case.
 For more information regarding University Entrance Standards [refer to the NZQA website.](https://www.nzqa.govt.nz/qualifications-standards/awards/university-entrance/approved-subjects/)

 In addition, if a course offers University Entrance Literacy credits, these are identified at the top of the course description.